Mobile App Semester Project

 Overview

-Students will optionally self-organize into groups of 3 or less for the semester project.
+Students will optionally self-organize into groups of at most 3 students for the semester project.
 Each group of students must identify which platform their project will work on (Android or iOS), and which focus area they wish to study.

 WARNING